 Help grow a better future

 Our annual forest planting event, creating an ecosystem, attracting wildlife and bringing together the local community is the perfect example of how the Jane Goodall Belgium team of volunteers and sponsors work to bring to life Jane Goodall’s dream to live in harmony with nature.
 It joins people of all ages and cultures to create a forest in one day.

-Since starting this event in 2014, we plant up to 8000 indigenous trees in Belgium each year to create a forest.
+Since starting this event in 2014, we have planted about 58000 indigenous trees in Belgium to create forests.
 For every tree we plant, we sponsor the planting of several trees in one of our community conservation and reforestation projects in Africa.

 This event occurs during the winter months between December and February to protect the trees whilst in their resting period.

 Our forestry partners help us secure a plot of land and provide us with a forest planting plan and the best selection of indigenous trees and plants to create a natural ecosystem.
 In Flanders afforestation mainly happens by private landowners who want to transfer their land into a forest.
 The forest groups also assist us with the planting during the event and teach us all about forests, trees, nature, birds and wildlife.
 They also assure the follow-up for each of the forests to ensure that the trees planted grow healthy to create a new strong forest.
 In addition to tree planting, other activities are arranged on the day as well (guided nature walks, workshops, scavenger hunts etc.).

 For every tree planted in Belgium, several trees are planted in Africa.